MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 ## Assign a policy package

 A policy package in Teams is a collection of predefined policies and policy settings that you can assign to users who have similar roles in your organization.
 Each policy package is designed around a user role and includes predefined policies and policy settings that support activities typical for that role.

 When you assign a policy package to users, the policies in the package are created and you can then customize the settings of each policy in the package to meet your users' needs.

-To learn more including step-by-step guidance on how to assign and manage policy packages, see [Manage policy packages in Teams](manage-policy-packages.md).
+To learn more about policy packages, including step-by-step guidance on how to assign and manage them, see [Manage policy packages in Teams](manage-policy-packages.md).

 ## Assign a policy to a batch of users